rest-for-physics/detector-geometry/README.md

 ./gradlew run
 ```

-you may need to give the script permission to run via `chmod +x gradlew`.
+You may need to give the script permission to run via `chmod +x gradlew`.

 ### Showcase